Eddy Berdusco: Club career

 In 1998, Berdusco signed with the Toronto Olympians in the newly formed Canadian Professional Soccer League.
 In his debut season in the CPSL he helped the Olympians achieve an undefeated season, and claim the CPSL League Cup.
 In the finals against the St. Catharines Wolves he scored a goal in a 3–0 victory.
 He assisted in the Olympians reaching the playoff finals where the team suffered an upset loss to St. Catharines in a 4–2 loss on a penalty shootout.
 The following season, he repeated Toronto's undefeated season and achieved a treble – the first CPSL club to record this milestone.
 At the end of the season he was awarded the CPSL Golden Boot for finishing as the league's top goalscorer.
 In 2000, the Olympians defended their regular-season championship, and League Cup, but were defeated by Toronto Croatia in the CPSL Championship final.
 For the 2001 season he featured less throughout the year due to injuries, and the club failed to secure any piece of silverware.

 On 7 May 2002, Toronto Supra announced the signing of Berdusco for the 2002 season.
 Due to injuries, suspensions, and family responsibilities, Berdusco made only occasional appearances for the club and retired at the conclusion of the season.

 International career

 He made his debut for Canada in a June 1992 Columbus 500 Cup match against Hong Kong in which he immediately scored his first international goal.
 He went on to earn a total of 18 caps, scoring 4 goals.
 He represented Canada in only 2 FIFA World Cup qualification matches.
 He also played at the inaugural 1989 FIFA Futsal World Championship.

-Berdusco is famous in Canada for being the player who scored the equaliser against mighty Brazil to secure the Canadians a 1–1 draw in a 1994 World Cup tune-up match played at Commonwealth Stadium.
+Berdusco is famous in Canada for being the player who scored the equalizer against mighty Brazil to secure the Canadians a 1–1 draw in a 1994 World Cup tune-up match played at Commonwealth Stadium.
 A month later, Brazil became World Champions.

 His final international was a November 1997 World Cup qualification match against Costa Rica, a game after which also Alex Bunbury, Frank Yallop, Paul Dolan, Geoff Aunger and Colin Miller all said farewell to the national team.